-- (a) under section 256, to refer a WCAT or Appeal Division decision to WCAT for reconsideration, and, - (b) where such authority exists at common law, the authority to set aside a decision as void or to find that a decision is incomplete, and to return the matter to WCAT for completion of the decision, member.
+(a) under section 256, to refer a WCAT or Appeal Division decision to WCAT for reconsideration, and, to the following position (upon assignment by the chair, senior vice chair or deputy registrar):

+(b) where such authority exists at common law and under section 253.1(5), the authority to set aside a decision as void or to find that a decision is incomplete, and to return the matter to WCAT for completion of the decision, member.

-26. Appointment of member, staff or other person to conduct a dispute resolution process - section 28(1) of the Administrative Tribunals Act (ATA).
+26. Appointment of member, staff or other person to conduct a dispute resolution process - section 28(1) of the ATA senior vice chair, vice chair/quality assurance, deputy registrar.